some-natalie/skilled-teleportation/README.md

 ### The hard way

-Go to the latest [workflow](https://github.com/some-natalie/skilled-teleportation/actions) and download the latest artifact, like shown below:
+Create a new repository in GitHub.com, then create an [`extra-actions.txt`](extra-actions.txt) file to suit your company's needs.
+Create a workflow, like in [this example](.github/workflows/schedule.yml).
+Run the workflow and then download the latest artifact, like shown below:

 ![artifact-download](images/artifact-download.png)